visionati/slate/source/index.html.md

 }
 ```

-This endpoint retrives an async response from a video or batch request.
+This endpoint retrieves an async response from a video or batch request.

 ### HTTP Request